nodeloophole/nodeloophole.github.io/content.md

 ## Direct Skills
 Drupal, PHP, CSS, JS, Symfony, Git

+## Related Skills
+Frameworks, DevOps/server management, Search, etc.

 note:
 These are pretty straight-forward.
 These are any key skills that are required for the job.

----
-##### The Basics

-## Related Skills
-Frameworks, DevOps/server management, Search, etc.

-note:
-Anything not directly required, but helpful or nice-to-have skills.
+Related skills are anything not directly required, but helpful or nice-to-have skills.

 ---
 ## Soft Skills